Other Ways to Wash your Reusable Pads

 We have a suggested wash routine, which works well for most women, but it is far from the only way to care for reusables.
 If you have another method that works for you, please use it with our blessing!
 We just ask that you stay away from fabric softener, which can coat the fibres on your pads and reduce absorbency.

-Recently on our VIP Facebook group, there was a thread about alternative wash routines.
+Recently on our Amie Reusable Pads Community Facebook group, there was a thread about alternative wash routines.
 Here are a few other ways to wash that work for our community:

 Just throw them in the washer!

 I throw them in a wet bag as is and then straight into the wash.
 No extra steps, nothing fancy.
 There is some faint staining on some but nothing overly intense.
 I personally think totally unmarked pads is a futile effort.
 They get used monthly, why make yourself nuts (plus the extra chemicals, effort and wear and tear?)